jaiswar-yash/comfort-util/README.md

 ## Overview
 - Install
   - Installs all selected programs
-  - Has Upgrade ALL existing programs button
+  - Upgrades ALL existing programs
 - Tweaks
   - Optimizes windows and reduces running processes
   - Has recommended settings for each type of system